Stock Number: 51933

 The perfect miniature fig for indoor bonsai: thickly foliaged with tiny recurved glossy leaflets on twiggy branchlets.
 A great find by Jim Atchison, from whom this clone derives.
 Possibly the best place to start for an indoor bonsai experience if you anticipate needing some immediate positive stroking as a master of tr...

-Available for the coming season once again.
 Distinctive "Zig Zag" branches with glossy fluted leaves; has European patent.
 Exotic Angel Pat.
 8929 for "Rainne" as the "Carribean Dwarf Banyan Tree"!!
 'Wiandi' grows more vertically and produces smaller leaves than 'Rainee'.
-No really clear view of this seems attainable fr...
+No really clear view of this seems attainable from the Florida trade.

 Out of Stock

-"Boxwood Fig" Compact willowy branches loaded with tiny leathery elongated-triangle leaves; the petite stature, easy culture and early fruiting make this a traditional favorite for bonsai.The alternate name for this plant is Ficus linguaand, this may be more correct.
+"Boxwood Fig" Compact willowy branches loaded with tiny leathery elongated-triangle leaves; the petite lateral stature, easy culture and early fruiting make this a traditional favorite for bonsai.The alternate name for this plant is Ficus linguaand, which may be more correct.